Events

 · Introducción a las lenguas minorizadas: El asturiano, January 26, 2023, 9am (Pacific time), with Claudia Elena Menéndez Fernández (Universidá d’Uviéu), Darío de Dios Sanz (Universidá d’Uviéu), Avelino Corral Esteban (Universidad Autónoma de Madrid) and Miriam Villazón Valbuena (University of California, Riverside).

-SAnTINA Conference 2023
+CFP: SAnTINA Conference 2023

 Society for the Analysis of cultural Topics and linguistic Identities N’Asturies